Mandla7784/CDV01_Career_Goals_Reflection_MANDYO434_WC2401_Group_Mandla-Dyonase_CDV01-main/README.md

     - Achievable: Develop a portfolio website using React.js by practicing 2 hours daily.
     - Relevant: Attend a cloud computing workshop to explore AWS fundamentals within 6 months.
     - Time-bound: Achieve AWS Certified Cloud Practitioner certification within the next year.
-    - These goals are  achivable beacuse of my capabilities as well as consistancy of practice with so much effrot .
+    - These goals are  achivable beacuse of my capabilities as well as consistancy of practice with so much effort .
 2. **Long-term Goals** (3-5 years and beyond):

     - Work for Amazon as a developer.